rominator1983/completeModInstallationManual/README.md

         ~/mod/completeModInstallationManual/preparePluginCompilation
         # Again this will take quite a long time to finish
         ./compileAllPlugins
+    TODO: Copy all LV2 plugins without pretty interface too?!?

 5. Start Mod for the first time
+    1. If you have multiple audio device be sure to select the correct audio device via the Ubuntu settings
-    Be sure to turn the volume on your main sound device to 0% ~/mod/completeModInstallationManual/runMod
+    2. Be sure to turn the volume on your main sound device to 0% in order to avoid feedback.
+    3. Run MOD
+            ~/mod/completeModInstallationManual/runMod
         You should now see a firefox opening with the main MOD window.
+There are several tutorials on what to do from here so I won't cover those.
+    4. Close MOD
         To close MOD again just do
             ~/mod/completeModInstallationManual/killMod

-TODO: Copy LV2 plugins without pretty interface?!?
+6. Get rid of a dull sound
+    When playing around with MOD for the first time with your guitar you might get a sense of a dull sound when just using distortion efffects and reverb and stuff.
+    This might be because you are missing out on amp and cabinet simulation.
+This would also happen if you connected your headphones directoly to a distortion effect pedal.
+(DO NOT EVEN TRY THIS.
+IT MIGHT BREAK YOUR EQUIPMENT OR EARS.)
+    In order to let MOD shine you need a decent amp simulation in your effect chain, followed by a cabinet simulation.
+I prefer to use impulse responses for cabinet simulations.
+    TODO: Describe how to use impulse responses.
+    TODO: Make a simple effect chain setup and describe/copy that here.

+8. Cnsiderations for starting MOD
+    Up to this point you have been setting up MOD to run using pipewires jack server implementation (that you have chosen to install as part of the Ubuntu studio components).
+    This means that MOD is now using your systems default audio device with pipewire.
+    When you are using a notebook like me you are probably using an external USB sound card and you might want to use that per default with MOD without thinking about it or manually changing devices in the Ubuntu settings.
+    To choose the right sound card every time when starting MOD you can change the sound card selection in the runMod script.
+    TODO: Add a line with wpctl for my setup!
+Check how sample rate and bit depth work in pipewire/jack.
+Check the output of pw-top when running MOD.
+    Edit `~/mod/completeModInstallationManual/runMod` and uncomment and edit the line with `wpctl ...`

+    TODO: Default.json

     TODO: Describe start scripts and maybe jack setup?
 Sample rate etc.